**Updated August 2017**

-Bangkok doesn’t have a CityPass like Paris or New York.
-Entry to sights like the Grand Palace and Wat Pho have to be purchased individually.
+Bangkok doesn’t have a sightseeing pass like the New York CityPass.
+Entry to sights like the Grand Palace and Wat Pho has to be purchased individually.
 Be aware of scams, like a friendly, English-speaking man saying the Grand Palace is closed in an effort to get you to go someplace else, mainly a shop where he gets kickbacks.

 Bangkok’s Flower Market is open 24 hours a day with the best times to visit being late at night or just before dawn.
 The market is visually stunning and a walk through is a must.
 You can also find fruits and vegetables for sale.

 You can take the Chao Praya River Boat Express to Pier number 6, Pak Klong Talat.
 The flower market is on Chak Phet Road, close to Memorial Bridge.

 Tip: Don’t be fooled by a greenish archway titled “Flower Market.”
 This is not the flower market, but rather an interesting vegetable market to walk through.
 It’s very local, though, and bustling with daily activities.